20000710/Recipe-App-Frontend/README.md

 ## About The Project

-Recipe is an is a web-based application for displaying food recipes and add new recipes.
+Recipe is a web-based application for displaying food recipes and add new recipes.

 ### Built With